PostgresApp/PostgresApp/README.md

 ## License

-PostgreSQL.app is released under the PostgreSQL License.
+Postgres.app is released under the PostgreSQL License.
 See LICENSE for additional information.